 Costs are attributed to the leach pads based on current mining costs, including applicable depreciation and depletion relating to mining operations incurred up to the point of placing the ore on the pad.
 Costs are removed from the leach pad based on the average cost per recoverable ounce of gold on the leach pad as the gold is recovered.
 Estimates of recoverable gold on the leach pads are calculated from the quantities of ore placed on the pads, the grade of ore placed on the leach pads and an estimated percentage of recovery.
 Timing and ultimate recovery of gold contained on leach pads can vary significantly from the estimates.
 The quantities of recoverable gold placed on the leach pads are reconciled to the quantities of gold actually recovered (metallurgical balancing), by comparing the grades of ore placed on the leach pads to actual ounces recovered.
-The nature of the leaching process inherently limits the ability to precisely monitor inventory levels.
-As a result, the metallurgical balancing process is constantly monitored and the engineering estimates are refined based on actual results over time.
+The nature of the leaching process is constantly monitored and the engineering estimates are refined based on actual results over time.
 The ultimate recovery of gold from a pad will not be known until the leaching process is completed.